Anxiety Therapy in London

 Cognitive behavioural therapy (CBT)

 Cognitive behavioural therapy (CBT) is currently the most common treatment for anxiety disorders.
-It is recommended by the National Institute for Health and Care Excellence (NICE) for generalised anxiety disorder and panic disorder.
+It is recommended by the National Institute for Health and Care Excellence (NICE) for generalised anxiety disorder and panic disorder, and is shown by recent research to help even a year post treatment.1

-CBT therapy helps you turn negative thoughts into balanced, helpful ones, and to take positive actions towards your goals despite your fears and worries.
+CBT therapy for anxiety helps you turn negative thoughts into balanced, helpful ones.
+And to take positive actions towards your goals despite your fears and worries.
 Some CBT therapists also use 'exposure therapy', helping you face things you are afraid of step by step.

 Anxiety counselling - the Harley Therapy™ approach